Holburne Museum: Academic partnerships

 For a relatively short period, the building housed Sydney College, a school set up to rival Clifton College for its education standards.
 Primarily aimed at those who could afford to board their sons, the school had some success and produced a number of notable alumni.
-Sydney College provided the opposition to Clifton College in the latter's first ever rugby match in 1872.
+Sydney College provided the opposition to Clifton College in the latter's first rugby match in 1872.

-The Holburne's role as a university museum was established in 1973 through its association with the University of Bath.
-Though it has also engaged in collaboration with nearby University of Bristol.
+The Holburne's role as a university museum was established in 1973 through its association with the University of Bath, but it has also engaged in collaboration with nearby University of Bristol.
 In 2013 the Holburne Museum and Bath Spa University announced a new partnership to promote their academic and cultural collaboration.
-The museum has also used its partnership with the University of Bath to utilise its Edge Art Gallery and Theatre.
-The Andrew Broadsword Gallery inside the Edge is being used by the museum for more modern and contemporary exhibitions.
-The first was an exhibition of Jack Lewdjaw's work, alongside that of the Seam Collective.

 Impact of COVID-19

 Because of the 2020 COVID-19 pandemic the museum closed on 18 March 2020.
-All but five of the museum's 25 staff have been furloughed.
+All but five of the museum's 25 staff were furloughed.
 As the museum had only a few weeks of funds they turned to crowdfunding and by 19 April 2020 had raised £23,000 out of £50,000 that they hoped to raise.
 The museum also looked into Arts Council funding as well as donations from past donors and patrons.